vinodro/Blog_site/README.md

-# Getting Started Langinng Page
+# Getting Started Landinng Page

 Here the Product which all are available in store will appear on the UI.